WillGoldLO/RecipeScaler/README.md

 Enjoy amkng as much or as little of a recipe as you want and feel the freedom of not being encumbered by massive amounts of scrolling and mind numbing ads.

-This software is unlicensed nad free to all forever and always.
+This software is unlicensed and free to all forever and always.
 It is my contribution to ending world hunger.
 Eat, Drink, Code, and Be Merry.